Abhinavpreet-Singh/Reddit-Clone/README.md

-# Reddit Clone - A Social Media Platform 🚀
+# BluiX - A Futuristic Social Media Platform 🚀

-This Reddit Clone is a modern social media platform built with Next.js, Firebase, and Chakra UI.
-It's a full-stack social media platform where users can create communities, share posts, and interact with others.
+BluiX is a modern social media platform built with Next.js, Firebase, and Chakra UI.
+Featuring a unique dark navy theme with electric blue and purple accents, BluiX provides an immersive experience where users can create communities, share posts, and interact with others in a sleek, cutting-edge interface.

 ## 🛠️ Tech Stack